xwp/engineering-best-practices/_includes/markdown/Workflows.md

 #### Merges

 In order to avoid large merge conflicts, merges should occur early and often.
-Do not wait until a feature is complete to merge ```master``` into it.
+Do not wait until a long-in-development feature is complete to merge ```master``` into it.

-If your commits haven't been pushed yet for others to see, it is a good idea to update your branch from `master` by means of `git rebase master`.
+If your commits haven't been pushed yet for others to see, it can be a good idea to update your branch from `master` by means of `git rebase master`.
 This prevents your branch from getting cluttered with merge commits from `master`.
 Be careful if you rebase commits after having pushed to a remote, as if others have the feature branch on their machines, they will likely get ugly merge conflicts when they try to update their feature branch.
 This is because `git-rebase` rewrites the history.
 (These same cautions go for using `git commit --amend`.)

 #### Themes